open-feature/spec/specification/sections/03-evaluation-context.md

 #### Requirement 3.2.3

-> [!NOTE]
-> This describes the precedence of all `evaluation context` variants.
-Depending on the `paradigm`, not all variants might be available in an `SDK` implementation.

 > Evaluation context **MUST** be merged in the order: API (global; lowest precedence) -> transaction -> client -> invocation -> before hooks (highest precedence), with duplicate values being overwritten.

 Any fields defined in the transaction `evaluation context` will overwrite duplicate fields defined in the global `evaluation context`, any fields defined in the client `evaluation context` will overwrite duplicate fields defined in the transaction `evaluation context`, and fields defined in the invocation `evaluation context` will overwrite duplicate fields defined globally or on the client.
 Any resulting `evaluation context` from a [before hook](./04-hooks.md#requirement-434) will overwrite duplicate fields defined globally, on the client, or in the invocation.